veyeimaging/rk35xx_firefly/README.md

 # How to use VEYE and CS series cameras on Firefly's RK35XX board
 This is a mirror of [our wiki article](http://wiki.veye.cc/index.php/VEYE_CS_Camera_on_Firfly_Boards).
 ## Overview
 VEYE series and CS series cameras are the video streaming mode MIPI cameras we designed.
-This article takes Firefly's ROC-RK3566-PC board as an example to introduce how to connect VEYE and CS series cameras to RK3566/RK3568/RK3588 system.
+This article takes Firefly's ROC-RK3566-PC and ROC-RK3588S-PC board as an example to introduce how to connect VEYE and CS series cameras to RK3566/RK3568/RK3588 system.
 We provide drivers for both Linux(Ubuntu) and Android.
 ## Camera Module List